virtusaCloudCOE/intelligent-doc-automation/README.md

-# Deploying tradefinance app to GKE via Google Cloud Marketplace
+# Deploying intelligent-doc-automation app to GKE via Google Cloud Marketplace

 ## Overview
-TradeFinance is an application for document automation, i.e. extraction of entities from digital documents.
+Intelligent-doc-automation is an application for document automation, i.e. extraction of entities from digital documents.
+There are two parts of this application.
+1. Trade Finance and 2.
+Margin Call

+##### Trade Finance API
 This solution uses Neural Network LSTM based optical character recognition (OCR) followed by Entity Recognition (Natural Language Processing approach) whcih improves the efficiency of the process of searching key payment terms from documents.

+##### Margin Call API
+Emails related to margin calls made by the bank’s clients or responses to the bank originated calls at times included pdf or other attachments.

+As the first step, mails are classified as a margin call or otherwise using random forest based classification.

+NLP based entity recognition is used to identify the key terms related to the margin call.

 The
 [Google Cloud Marketplace][1]